dannymagnus/CI_MS2_Space-Trek/README.md

 9. As a first time user, I want to be able to play the quiz again.

 #### Site Owner
-10. As a site owner; I want potential clients to be able to view imagery to inspire and attract them to book or purchase.
+10. As a site owner; I want users to be able to send us messages.
 11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
 12. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
 13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.